Priyaanshuuu/Trao/docs/architecture.md

 The backend should protect against duplicate generation requests and persist enough state for a kit to be reopened later.

+Generation runtime flow

+The current deployment uses a MongoDB-backed status record and an in-process background coordinator:

+1. `POST /api/kits` validates the request and creates a `pending` record.
+2. The coordinator atomically claims the record and changes it to `running`.
+3. The coordinator invokes the shared interview-kit pipeline.
+4. A successful result is validated and persisted with `completed` status.
+5. A failure is persisted with `failed` status and an error code/message.

+The request returns the kit ID immediately.
+The frontend refreshes the server-rendered detail page with adaptive polling: checks are more frequent during the first 30 seconds, slow down as generation continues, pause when the tab is hidden, and stop after five minutes.
+This is a server-component refresh, not a full browser reload.

+This design is appropriate for the small audience of the hiring assignment.
+A process restart can interrupt an in-flight generation, so a durable queue remains a future upgrade rather than a current dependency.

 Security boundary

 External pages and pasted job descriptions are untrusted content.